Bipalium: Invasive species

 Other animals rarely devour land planarians, since surface secretions appear distasteful, if not toxic.
 Protozoans, including flagellates, ciliates, sporozoans, and nematodes have been detected in land planarians.
 Because of their cannibalistic habit, land planarians may be their own worst enemy.

 Specimens of Bipalium adventitium are characterized by a single dark dorsal stripe.
 They were first discovered in the US in California and New York but have been found in Illinois as well as most northern states.
 In 2019, they were discovered in Montreal, Canada.
 B. kewense have five dark dorsal stripes and a partial dark collar.
 They have undergone several name changes since their discovery in North America.
 B. kewense is commonly found across the southern regions of the US.
 B. kewense is found worldwide in tropical and subtropical regions.
 Bipalium pennsylvanicum is characterized by its dark brown head and three dorsal stripes.
 As of 2014, it has only been found in Pennsylvania and in coastal South Carolina.
 Bipalium vagum is characterized by two dark dorsal blotches on the head, a thick black band around the neck, and three dark dorsal stripes.
-This species has been found in several Gulf Coast US states, and in 2022, specimens were located extending further north into Arkansas.
-Recently, it was found in Mumbai, India.
+This species has been found in several Gulf Coast US states, and in 2022, specimens were located extending farther north into Arkansas.